Working with Your Product’s Pricing and Availability

 If you wish to discontinue an auto-renewable subscription, you should consider your customer impact before doing so.
-For example, with a one month subscription you should remove your subscription from sale 30 days prior to the date your last content will be issued or available.
-This will allow customers to receive the full duration of content before you stop providing it and they will no longer renew or be charged on their subscription renewal date.
-This should apply accordingly for the different subscription durations: 7 days prior for a 7 day subscription and 6 months prior for a 6 month subscription, etc.
+For example, with a one-month subscription you should remove your subscription from sale thirty days prior to the date your last content will be issued or available.
+This allows customers to receive the full duration of content before you stop providing it and they will no longer renew or be charged on their subscription renewal date.
+This should apply accordingly for the different subscription durations: 7 days prior for a 7-day subscription and 6 months prior for a 6-month subscription, and so forth.

 If you are unable to remove your subscription with the appropriate amount of lead time to provide the full amount of content through the duration of a customer’s subscription period, you should contact Apple at Contact Us.

 You can delete in-app purchase products after they’re created, but not if they’re In Review.
 To delete a product after it is available for sale, you must first remove it from sale.
 See Removing Products from Sale.

 Remove the in-app purchase product from sale, as described in Removing Products from Sale.

 In the In-App Purchase section, hover over the product you want to delete.